“9. Relief Society,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 The presidency encourages sisters to learn about their family history.
 They help new and returning members, new members of Relief Society, and newly called missionaries find and prepare ancestors’ names for temple ordinances.

 The Relief Society president assigns a member of the presidency to help lead temple and family history work in the ward.
 She works with the assigned member of the elders quorum presidency to coordinate these efforts (see 25.2.2).

 The assigned member of the Relief Society presidency participates in coordination meetings to coordinate temple and family history work.
 These meetings are held regularly.
 The ward temple and family history leader, who may be a member of the elders quorum presidency, leads temple and family history coordination meetings (see 25.2.7).
 They also include an assistant in the priests quorum, a presidency member of the oldest Young Women class, and temple and family history consultants.

-The bishop usually meets with the Relief Society president monthly.
-They discuss the work of salvation and exaltation, including the service of ministering sisters.
+The bishop meets with the Relief Society president at least monthly.
+They discuss God’s work of salvation and exaltation, including the service of ministering sisters.
 They also discuss (1) the progress and needs of sisters in the ward and (2) Relief Society meetings, instruction, and activities.

 The bishop calls a woman to serve as the ward Relief Society president.
 If the unit is large enough, she recommends to him one or two women to serve as her counselors.
 The bishopric considers her recommendations and extends the callings.

 A member of the bishopric presents presidency members in a sacrament meeting for sustaining.
 The bishop sets apart the Relief Society president.
-A member of the bishopric sets apart her counselors.
+Any member of the bishopric may set apart her counselors.

 Some small units may not have a Young Women or Primary president.
 In these units, the Relief Society president may help parents plan instruction for youth and children.